Mets' deGrom leaves loss to Braves with hyperextended elbow

-DeGrom got 12 outs on 46 pitches and pitched smoothly through the heart of Atlanta's order in his final inning.
-Yet he was replaced by Paul Sewald to begin the fifth.
-The Mets telecast showed deGrom marching frustrated back to the clubhouse, glove-hand on his head.

 Atlanta also had an injury concern when shortstop Dansby Swanson was lifted in the sixth inning with a sore left wrist.
-The Braves said it was a precautionary measure.
+Swanson felt discomfort while hitting, and Braves manager Brian Snitker removed him as a precaution.
+Snitker said Swanson will sit out Thursday and then be re-evaluated.

 Sam Freeman and Peter Moylan wrapped up Atlanta's three-hitter with an inning each.